Regulative Rules

 What Are Regulative Rules?

-Regulative rules govern behavior—they tell parties what they must, may, or must not do.
-They're the foundation of contracts, regulations, and laws.
+Regulative rules govern behaviour.
+They tell parties what they must, may, or must not do.
+They are the foundation of contracts, regulations, and laws.

 Examples